Capital meets vision.

 These companies are no longer viable and should NOT be mentioned as portfolio references or used as success stories:

-• BYJU’S (₹0 valuation, 2024–2025): Once valued at $22 billion, now in insolvency proceedings in both India and US.
+• BYJU'S (₹0 valuation, 2024-2025): Once valued at $22 billion, now in insolvency proceedings in both India and US.
 Filed for bankruptcy after $533M accounting fraud allegations, $1.2B loan default, and $2.8B acquisition write-downs.
 Supreme Court cancelled settlement in Oct 2024.
+Delisted from Google Play Store in May 2025.
 DO NOT reference as investor.

 • Snapdeal (Faded, Post 2019): Once major e-commerce player, now nearly irrelevant.
 Lost $400M acquisition (Freecharge) at 85% loss.
+Strategy failed due to poor unit economics and competitive pressure.
 Attempting re-IPO through AceVector but reputation damaged.

 • BluSmart Mobility (SEBI Investigation, 2025): Electric ride-hailing startup under SEBI scrutiny.
 Affiliate Gensol raised ₹978 Cr but delivered only 4,800 of 6,400 promised EVs.
 Fund diversion allegations under investigation.